Faith healing: Catholicism

+The charismatic Catholic faith healer Leda Bergonzi has drawn tens of thousands of followers, but in 2024, she was prohibited from practicing the laying on of hands in her home town of Rosario, Argentina.

-The Catechism of the Catholic Church states that "the Holy spirit gives to some a special charism of healing" but also that "the most intense prayers do not always obtain the healing of all illnesses" by which it cites St. Paul as a biblical example of someone who found meaning in their own suffering.
+The Catechism of the Catholic Church states that "the Holy Spirit gives to some a special charism of healing" but also that "the most intense prayers do not always obtain the healing of all illnesses" by which it cites Paul the Apostle as a biblical example of someone who found meaning in their own suffering.

-In 2000, the Congregation for the Doctrine of the Faith issued "Instruction on prayers for healing" with specific norms about prayer meetings for obtaining healing, which presents the Catholic Church's doctrines of sickness and healing.
+In 2000, the Congregation for the Doctrine of the Faith issued "Instruction on prayers for healing," with specific norms regarding prayer meetings for healing, which presents the Catholic Church's doctrines on sickness and healing.

 It accepts "that there may be means of natural healing that have not yet been understood or recognized by science", (Note: According to a Catholic Encyclopedia article about psychotherapy from 1911, the application of scientific principles has probably been the responsible cause of more faith cures than anything else.
 Faith in a scientific discovery acts through the mind of a patient to bring about an improvement of symptoms, if not a cure of the disease.
 The patients who are cured usually suffer from chronic conditions, they either have only a persuasion that they are ill or have some physical ailment, but the patients inhibit through solicitude and worry the natural forces that would bring about a cure.
 This inhibition cannot be lifted until the mind is relieved by confidence in a remedy or scientific discovery that gives them a conviction of cure.) but it rejects superstitious practices which are neither compatible with Christian teaching nor compatible with scientific evidence.

 Faith healing is reported by Catholics as the result of intercessory prayer to a saint or to a person with the gift of healing.
 According to U.S. Catholic magazine, "Even in this skeptical, postmodern, scientific age – miracles really are possible."
 According to a Newsweek poll, three-fourths of American Catholics say they pray for "miracles" of some sort.